brsh/brshUptrends/readme.md

     Request-uptGroupMember [-MonitorGroupName] <String[]> [-Credential <PSCredential>] [-Filter <String[]>] [-DoNotStoreMembers]
 ```

-If you have the GroupGUID, that'll get you the fastest turn around.
+If you have the GroupGUID, that'll get you the fastest turnaround.
 Just supply it (as 1 GUID or an array),
 and you'll get the monitors therein.

 If you don't want to mess with GUIDs... well, 1) get over it, and 2) ok, you don't have to.
 You can